tylercollier/redux-form-test/README.md

 ## What should I look at?

 This project is very simple.
-First, run the site to see what the form looks like.
+First, run the site (described below) to see what the form looks like.
 Then view the tests.
 Take a look at the `tests` directory and follow the code into the `app` directory.
 I recommend you look at the `tests/unit` directory first, and then `tests/integration`, because the former is simpler and is a basis for the latter.

 The test files are commented with specific pointers.